[amazon_auto_links id="280537"]

 Antibiotics are beneficial in the treatment process of bacterial infection.
 There are antibiotics like tetracycline, which asked for taking with an empty stomach.

-Whereas there are antibiotics like amoxicillin and doxycycline which are asked for taking after eating a proper healthy food for absorption.
+Moreover, antibiotics like amoxicillin and doxycycline are required to be taken after eating proper, healthy food for absorption.

 Q2.
 Can I eat meat with antibiotics?